Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Counting measure for the ring of motivic classes

-In this section we want to define a counting measure for the stacks over finite fields.

-First we give the definition of the volume of a groupoid. \begin{Def} Let $\mathcal{G}$ be a groupoid with finite number of isomorphism classes.
+Recall the definition of the volume of a groupoid. \begin{Def} Let $\mathcal{G}$ be a groupoid with finite number of isomorphism classes.
 We define the volume of a groupoid $\mathcal{G}$ as the weighted sum: